ul-gaul/control-moteur/README.md

 The requirements for the RF communication management MCU are as follows:
 - 2 UART bus, 3 would be nice though
 - Interrupt support on two UART ports, maybe needed on the third one if commands are to be received from the control station.
+- Good error detection capabilities, CRC would be best

 ### Sensors